greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd-User.md

 Alternatively, [xorg](/index.php/Xorg "Xorg") can be run from within a systemd user service.
 This is nice since other X-related units can be made to depend on xorg, etc, but on the other hand, it has some drawbacks explained below.

-Since version 1.16 [xorg-server](https://www.archlinux.org/packages/?name=xorg-server) provides better integration with systemd in two ways:
+[xorg-server](https://www.archlinux.org/packages/?name=xorg-server) provides integration with systemd in two ways:

 *   Can be run unprivileged, delegating device management to logind (see Hans de Goede commits around [this commit](http://cgit.freedesktop.org/xorg/xserver/commit/?id=82863656ec449644cd34a86388ba40f36cea11e9)).
 *   Can be made into a socket activated service (see [this commit](http://cgit.freedesktop.org/xorg/xserver/commit/?id=b3d3ffd19937827bcbdb833a628f9b1814a6e189)).
 This removes the need for [systemd-xorg-launch-helper-git](https://aur.archlinux.org/packages/systemd-xorg-launch-helper-git/).